Yukio Hatoyama

-Yukio Hatoyama (鳩山 友紀夫, born 鳩山 由紀夫, Hatoyama Yukio) is a retired Japanese politician who served as Prime Minister of Japan and Leader of the Democratic Party of Japan from 2009 to 2010.
+Yukio Hatoyama (鳩山 友紀夫, born 鳩山 由紀夫, Hatoyama Yukio) is a retired Japanese politician who served as Prime Minister of Japan and leader of the Democratic Party of Japan from 2009 to 2010.
 He was the first Prime Minister from the party.

-First elected to the House of Representatives in 1986, Hatoyama became President of the DPJ, the main opposition party, in May 2009.
-He then led the party to victory in the 2009 general election, defeating the long-governing Liberal Democratic Party (LDP), which had been in power for over a decade.
-He represented the Hokkaido 9th district in the House of Representatives from 1986 to 2012.
+Coming from a prominent Japanese political family, Hatoyama was first elected to the House of Representatives in 1986 to represent the Hokkaido 9th district.
+He became President of the DPJ, the main opposition party, in May 2009.
+He then led the party to a landslide victory in the 2009 general election, defeating the long-governing Liberal Democratic Party (LDP), which had been in power for over a decade, becoming prime minister that year.

+During his premiership, Hatoyama attempted spending cuts on public works projects.
+He also moved to change Japan's foreign policy from a United States-centric one to a more Asia-focused one.
+Hatoyama's premiership saw improved relations between China and Japan, as well as with Japan's other neighbors.
+Though initially enjoying high approval ratings, his popularity soon dropped due to various reasons including a finance scandal.
+In 2010, he announced his resignation as prime minister, citing breaking a campaign promise to close an American military base on the island of Okinawa.

-In 2012, Hatoyama announced his retirement from politics.
+In 2012, just before the LDP won the general elections in a landslide, Hatoyama announced his retirement from politics and did not run for re-election.
 Since then, he has made large online presence such as on Twitter with his outspoken political views.
-He generated controversy when he visited Crimea in 2015 and claimed that the annexation by the Russian Federation was constitutional and predicted that Ukraine and NATO would launch a nuclear strike against Russia in 2023.
 Hatoyama took part in founding the minor Kyowa Party in 2020, but later left the party.